 So, the Psalmist reminded them that “They soon forgot what He had done” - as we do!

 We were created to worship and have fellowship with the living God.
-If we forget that and put Him aside, we will “create” another god and put that god in place of the living God who loved us and gave Himself for us.
+If we forget that and put Him aside, we “create” other gods and put them in place of the living God.
+Whoever is or whatever is the priority in or of our life is our God or our god.